 Adding A Bathroom In Your Basement?
 Read This First.

 If you have chosen to add a basement bathroom, that’s great.
 A bathroom in your basement is useful if you have guests over a lot or if you have a rental unit.
 Also great if your family spends a lot of time in the basement.
 A bathroom remodel is also a smart investment to increase the value of your home.

 Are you adding a basement bathroom to a new house or an old house?
-Usually older homes won’t come with a rough in.
+Usually, older homes won’t come with a rough-in.
 If your basement isn’t set up to include the necessary systems like drains and plumbing vents, you will need to have them added.
-In the case of a drain, it means routing piping below your floor, which in most cases means breaking up a portion of your concrete to add a drain, not to mention regrading the slope so that the water actually flows INTO the drain.
-You may even need to install a special upflush toilet depending on where your main drain line is found in the home.
+In the case of a drain, it means routing piping below your floor, which in most cases means breaking up a portion of your concrete to add a drain, not to mention regarding the slope so that the water actually flows INTO the drain.
+You may even need to install a special up flush toilet depending on where your main drain line is found in the home.

 Basement bathrooms present unique challenges.
 The convenience of an extra bathroom comes with a lot of appeal for homeowners.
 But do it right, with proper planning and permits, so I don’t need to come in and fix it.
 Installing a basement bathroom is not a simple DIY job—that’s why there are professionals with experience and training to do it for you.